eireninja/webhook-api-worker/memory-bank/productContext.md

 - Support for various trade types (spot, futures)
 - Support for different position sizing methods (fixed, percentage)
 - Support for multiple accounts with a single request

+## How It Should Work

+### User Perspective

+1. User configures their trading signal source to send webhook requests to the API endpoint
+2. Each webhook contains trading parameters (symbol, side, size, type, etc.)
+3. The API authenticates the request, validates the payload, and executes the trade on OKX
+4. The system sends a notification via Telegram with the trade details and status
+5. The API returns a response with the execution status and any relevant details

+### System Perspective

+1. Webhook request is received and authenticated
+2. Payload is validated for required parameters and format
+3. API keys are retrieved from the database
+4. Trade is prepared with appropriate parameters based on trade type
+5. Order is executed on OKX via their API
+6. Results are logged and notifications are sent
+7. Response is returned to the caller

 ## Integration Points